+Finance, insurance and business support services are not far behind the public sector and are the second biggest source of employment in the town.
 The sector is dominated by call centres and back-office accounts for major companies, and positions are frequently advertised through recruitment agencies.
-Lloyds TSB and Royal Bank of Scotland both have call centres here and Converso and Ventrica handle the same task outsourced by other organisations.
+Lloyds TSB and Royal Bank of Scotland both have call centres here, while companies such as Converso and Ventrica provide further customer service jobs.

 Recruitment agencies in the area are predominately located close to both the Southend Central and the Southend Victoria train stations.
 This area, just to the east of Westcliffe-on-Sea, is home to a mixture of specialist and multi-sector recruiting firms.